dereified/water-detector/README.md

 Detecting water is trivial, but an MCU-based solution was chosen to minimise current consumption for a device to be left unattended for years.
 Current consumption should be a few uA when water not detected and so for 3xAA cells self-discharge happen much sooner (~5 years).

 Circuit is designed for a usually-dry sump, so current consumption is higher when water is detected (but still <1mA).
+However, the main differentiator for current consumption, when compared to the trivial circuit, is that this circuit will last weeks of total activation time, rather than mere hours.

 Two water-marks are used to allow preventative (lwm) and reactive (hwm) detection.

 Signals
 -------